Houston Museum of Natural Science at Sugar Land

 Most people are aware that the Tyrannosaurus Rex dinosaur was a carnivore.
 According to a sign not only was his vision excellent but he had a “sense of smell better than two dozen bloodhounds combined.”

-The toxins which can be squirted or ooze out of a toads glands are foul tasting.
-That bad taste protects them against predators.
-In some cases it can be toxic enough to kill an animal the size of a dog.
+The toxins which can be squirted or ooze out of a toad’s glands are foul tasting.
+That lousy taste protects them against predators.
+In some cases, it can be toxic enough to kill an animal the size of a dog.

 Cases containing live frogs were adjacent to boards telling all about them including their natural habitat.

 Information regarding the Smokey Jungle Frog aka Leptodactylus pentadactylus was the following:

 “The Smokey Jungle Frog builds foam nests for its eggs on land or in the water.
 When the hungry tadpoles hatch, they will even eat each other!
 The powerful legs of this frog make it an excellent jumper and a culinary delight in some countries.
 Large frogs like the Smokey Jungle Frog, play an important role in the food chain by eating mice, birds, insects and other frogs.”